sackn/diffeq/README.md

 Althought, it doesn't look like I changed anything the new result speaks volumes.
 Yes there are infinate solutions, but every single solution is really a superposition of two linearly independent functions.
 These two linearly independent act almost like basis vectors.
 It can represent any solution in the _Fundamental Set of Solutions_.
 If you found two linearly independent solution and then you find a third one then you know that the third one is really just your two original solutions added up in some manner.

+I probably shouldn't have waited this long to explain what linear independence is but here we are.
+Since, I'm here to talk about differential equations I'm going to mention linear indepedence for functions, but not linear indepdence for vectors (this is a super common topic in linear algebra however).
+Two functions are linear indepedent on an interval is they are not constant multiples of other.

+For example, the functions $x$ and $2x$ are not linearly indepdent because $2x$ can be obtained by just multiply $x$ by 2.
+On the other hand, the functions $x$ and $x^{2}$ are linearly independent because there is no CONSTANT multiple that can be applied to $x$ to obtain $x^{2}$.
+Althought, a little harder to see the functions $cos(x)$ and $sin(x)$ are linearly independent.
+Cosine and Sine are can be equal if we apply a phase shift, but there is no way constant $k$ such that $kcos(x) = sin(x)$.

+**The Wronskian**
+Sometimes it kind of hard to tell whether functions are linearly indepdent so someone made a fool-proof way to determine if a set of functions are linearly indepdent.
+For 2D dimensions the Wronskian matrix is defined as follows:

+$$ w(t) =
+\begin{bmatrix}
+1 & 2 \\
+3 & 4
+\end{bmatrix}
+$$
 **Problems with Solutions**

 **Question 2.2.3:** $\ddot{y}  + 4\dot{y} + 2y = 0$